Professional practice

 Commercial dispute resolution

-Ciaran is ranked in Chambers & Partners UK 2024, Chambers & Partners Global 2023 and the Legal 500 2024 for Commercial Dispute Resolution.
-He was awarded the Chambers & Partners Commercial Dispute Resolution Junior of the Year for 2024.
+Ciaran is ranked in Chambers & Partners UK 2024, Chambers & Partners Global 2024 and the Legal 500 2024 for Commercial Dispute Resolution.
+He was awarded the Chambers & Partners Commercial Dispute Resolution Junior of the Year for 2023 and was nominated for the Legal 500 Junior of the Year for 2024.
 He is frequently instructed on heavyweight commercial disputes, particularly complex, high-value cases with an international element.
 Notable cases include:

 • Republic of Mozambique v Credit Suisse.
-Acting for the Republic of Mozambique in relation to claims totalling US$3 billion arising out of the “tuna bond” scandal that pushed Mozambique into a debt crisis.
+Acting for the Republic of Mozambique on successful US$2 billion claims arising out of the “tuna bond” scandal that pushed Mozambique into a debt crisis.
 One of The Lawyer’s Top 20 Cases of 2023.

 • Suppipat v Narongdej.
 Acting for defendants to a high-profile $2 billion fraud and conspiracy claim regarding an alleged fraud in relation to the ownership of Thailand’s leading wind energy firm.
 One of The Lawyer’s Top 20 Cases of 2022.